 When we arrived onboard the Norwegian Epic we were a tad peckish.
-All that travelling had made us a little on the hungry side.
+All that travelling had made Amanda from The Ana Mum Diary and myself a little on the hungry side.
 The one thing you can always guarantee onboard a cruise ship is there will be somewhere to get some food.
 I checked out the ships plan, and felt drawn to the Garden Cafe.
 After a a few hours sat on a plane and cooped up on a bus, the Garden Cafe sounded like the perfect place for a weary traveller to refuel.

 The cod with spinach, sautéed mixed vegetables and potatoes from the buffet hit the spot perfectly just before having to go to our musters drill.
 It definitely set the tone for the rest of the cruise, when it came to the food.
 I was looking forward to dinner already.

 A quick ship tour and a glass or two of prosecco later and everything was set for a great cruise on the Norwegian Epic.
 The sun was shining and the sky was the bluest blue.
 It made for a much needed change from the weather back in the UK, and the journalists and bloggers on the press trip were all in good spirits.

 After a little cruise bonding and getting to know each other, it was time for a quick change before reconvening for the evening’s entertainment in the Spiegel Tent.
 Cirque Dreams was a magnificent show, full of great costumes, amazing tricks and plenty or acrobatics.
 It was perfect for it’s multicultural audience, as no words were needed.
 In fact all you need for effective communication in this setting is a kazoo, and you are bound to get a lot of laughs.